martinlangee/Bootstrap-Cookbook/README.md

 The pages is responsive: the menu automatically jumps to the top of the recipes when the window size is decreased.
 There is an issue with the menu in case of small screens: see [Known Bugs](#KnownBugs).

+On mouse hover over the large image the recipe titel is shown.

 All dynamic creation of HTML code is implemented in the 'script.js' file.
 See function comments there for details.

 The anchor elements where the dynamic HTML is inserted are:<br>'&lt;ul id="recipe-menu" ... >' for the recipe menu and<br>'&lt;div id="recipe-list"> for the recipe description.<br>The elements are identified by the ids respectively.